JafarzadeAysel/Bank_Loan_Default_Prediction/README.md

 * Cleaned dataset and use Future Selection Method
 * Tried SVM, Random Forest, Logistic Regression and best one using K-Fold Cross-Validation
 * Used GridsearchCV for Hyper Parameter Tuning and
-* Visualized ROC-AUC curve to evaluate the performance of model
+* Visualized ROC - AUC curve to evaluate the performance of model

 ## Code and Resources Used
 * Python Version: 3.7